 This post is part of our Rum Hub.

 This is the third article in a series on rum misconceptions by rum expert Matt Pietrek.
 In previous installments, we learned that not all white rums are the same, and tackled the notion that rum is sweet.
-Here, we’ll travel to the opposite end of the color spectrum to learn that there’s no connection between a rum’s color and its age or quality.
+Here, we’ll travel to the opposite end of the color spectrum to learn that there’s no connection between a rum’s color and its quality.
+Later, we learn why older rum isn’t necessarily better and age is a poor indicator of quality, and how we dispel the notion that rum has no rules.

 One of the first maxims we internalize when buying spirits for the first time is that when it comes to rum and tequila, darker means older, and older means better.
 Crystal clear rum is young, gold rum has a bit of aging, and the dark rum, well… it looks like it has some heft to it, and therefore has more—and better—flavor.
 Right?